Acupuncture could provide the relief you have been looking for. Contact Hopkins Clinic today for a free consultation.

 Needle manipulation.
 Your practitioner may gently move or twirl the needles after they’ve been placed.
 Another option is to apply heat or a mild electric pulse to the needles.

 Needle removal.
-In most cases, the needles will remain in place for 15 to 30 minutes while you lie still and relax.
+In most cases, the needles will remain in place for 15 minutes while you lie still and relax.
 There is usually no sensation of discomfort when the needles are removed.
-Your acupuncture practitioner should discard the needles after removal — reusable needles can spread infection.

 Since acupuncture has few side effects, it may be worth a try if you’re having trouble controlling pain with more-conventional methods.